yaseminezgii/audit_prompts/README.md

 ---

 ## Overview
-This repository hosts a set of **audit-focused prompts** for various AI platforms (e.g., ChatGPT, Claude, DeepSeek, and more).
-By using these prompts, auditors can streamline tasks like **risk assessments**, **compliance checks**, and **vendor management** in a structured manner.
+This repository hosts a set of **security & compliance–focused prompts** for various AI platforms (e.g., ChatGPT, Claude, DeepSeek, and more).
+By using these prompts, you can streamline your study and practice sessions for certifications like **CISSP**, **CISA**, **CISM**, **CEH**, **CompTIA Security+**, and beyond.

 **Key features include:**
-- A central **XLSX file** (`domain-prompts.xlsx`) storing domain, prompt, audit type, and keywords.
+- A central **XLSX file** (`domain-prompts.xlsx`) storing domain, prompt text, certification relevance, and keywords.
-- A **web interface** (via GitHub Pages) that filters and displays these prompts, allowing you to quickly find the one that best suits your scenario.
+- A **web interface** (via GitHub Pages) that filters and displays these prompts, allowing you to quickly find the one that best suits your study scenario.
 - A **Google Form** integration for community-driven prompt submissions.

 ---

-## Why Domain-Specific Prompts?
+## Why Scenario-Based Prompts?
-Many AI prompt collections focus on general or broad use cases.
-Our approach is **specialized** for auditing scenarios, delivering:
+Many AI prompt collections focus on broad or generic use cases.
+Our approach is **specialized** for security and compliance certifications, delivering:

+1. **High Relevance**
-1. **High Relevance**: Auditing has unique terminology, regulations, and best practices.
-Domain-specific prompts yield more accurate AI responses.
+   CISSP, CISA, CISM, CEH, and Security+ exams emphasize real-world scenarios.
+Scenario-based prompts yield more accurate AI responses aligned with these certifications’ domains.

+2. **Efficiency**
-2. **Efficiency**: Pre-built prompts save time; you don’t have to craft or fine-tune from scratch.
+   Pre-built prompts save you time; you don’t have to craft or fine-tune from scratch.
+Simply select a scenario that matches your study goal.

+3. **Consistency**
-3. **Consistency**: Reusing proven prompts ensures your auditing workflow remains standardized and compliant.
+   Reusing proven prompts ensures your learning workflow remains structured and aligned with certification objectives.

-4. **Real-World Scenarios**: Each prompt addresses a concrete auditing need (e.g., IT security checks, business process reviews, compliance frameworks, etc.).
+4. **Real-World Scenarios**
+   Each prompt addresses a concrete security or compliance need (e.g., identity management, network security, risk assessment, incident response), mirroring the tasks and challenges you’ll encounter both on exams and in professional settings.

 ---

 ## Project Goals
+- **Empower Learners**
-- **Empower Auditors**: Provide a quick and reliable way to leverage AI during audit tasks, from scoping to reporting.
+  Provide a quick and reliable way to leverage AI for study and skill development across multiple security certifications.

+- **Encourage Collaboration**
-- **Encourage Collaboration**: Build a community-driven repository where auditors, risk managers, and AI enthusiasts share specialized prompts.
+  Build a community-driven repository where learners, practitioners, and AI enthusiasts share specialized prompts for certification prep.

+- **Maintain Quality**
-- **Maintain Quality**: Keep the prompts up-to-date with the latest regulations, standards, and best practices (e.g., ISO 27001, PCI-DSS, etc.).
+  Keep the prompts up-to-date with the latest standards and best practices (e.g., ISO 27001, PCI-DSS, NIST frameworks) to ensure they remain relevant for evolving exam outlines.

 ---

 ## Benefits of Contributing
 By contributing prompts, you:

-- **Shape the Future**: Influence how AI is applied in real-world audit tasks, helping others benefit from your expertise.
+- **Shape the Future**
+  Influence how AI is applied in real-world security certification prep, helping others benefit from your expertise.

+- **Gain Visibility**
-- **Gain Visibility**: Contributors are recognized in the repository and can link back to their own profiles or websites.
+  Contributors are recognized in the repository and can link back to their own profiles or websites.

-- **Enhance Your Skills**: Writing domain-specific prompts improves your understanding of both auditing procedures and AI prompt engineering.
+- **Enhance Your Skills**
+  Writing scenario-based prompts improves your understanding of both exam domains and AI prompt engineering.

+- **Foster Collaboration**
-- **Foster Collaboration**: Join a growing network of professionals and enthusiasts working to refine audit processes with AI.
+  Join a growing network of professionals and enthusiasts working to refine governance, risk, and compliance processes with AI.

 ---